nxt3d/ERCs/ERCS/erc-draft_onchainredirect.md

 Clients must follow the specification carefully to:

 - Ensure they call the correct `targetContract` on the correct `chainId`.
-- If required, provide the results of the target contract and extra data from the revert error to the callback function, ensuring that the callback can properly validate the results if needed.
+- Provide the results of the target contract function, ABI-encoded as bytes, and extra data from the revert error to the callback function, ensuring that the callback can properly validate the results if needed.

 ## Copyright